 This great little race continues to grow in popularity and always gets great feedback from runners.
 It is a fast-ish, almost traffic-free run along the quiet lanes around the pretty Kent village of Wittersham, near Tenterden.
 There are a couple of inclines, but nothing to worry even the most hill-averse amongst you!

-Runners of all standards are welcome and all race profits go to Wittersham Village Hall.
+Runners of all standards are welcome and all race profits go to Wittersham Sports Club.

 There will be medals and finish line goodies for all finishers and the event includes a 500m children's race.

 The Course The Tenterden 5 Mile course is an undulating, looped route, but with no substantial hills.
 The final mile is downhill meaning a fast finish is guaranteed.
 The route will be officially measured and carries a certificate of course accuracy.

 The route will be clearly marked using large route arrows, as well as being marshalled throughout.
 Please note that the roads will only be closed for the start of the race and although they are quiet lanes there is a chance you may meet a vehicle on the route.

 First Aid St John Ambulance or another medical provider will be in attendance on the day and the course will be marshalled to provide assistance.
 There will also be a sweep marshal following the race to ensure that nobody is left behind and that all runners are accounted for.

 Your individual time and position will be recorded by your electronic chip.
 We will endeavour to display results as they come into the race centre.
 Results will be uploaded to www.nice-work.org.uk as soon as possible after the race.
 All entrants that have supplied a valid and legible email address will receive a copy of the results as soon as possible after the race.